Q. Are haircare products containing alcohol bad for your hair and scalp?

-Hair and make-up products often have similar ingredients.
-If and when you use make-up, you probably remove it at the end of the day with a cleanser suitable for your skin type, regardless of how much you may have applied.
-The only thing that may change is how thoroughly you wash your face.
-Similarly, you can remove whatever you put on your hair simply by washing it with a well formulated shampoo that is correct for your hair texture - and if you have used a lot of hair product, give your locks a more thorough lather than usual.
-You don't need special ‘clarifying’ shampoos to remove excess residue - shampoos, by nature, are already clarifying!
+As for styling products, you can remove whatever you put on your hair simply by washing it with a well-formulated shampoo that is correct for your hair texture.
+If you have used a lot of styling product, give your locks a more thorough shampooing than usual.
+You do not need special ‘clarifying’ shampoos to remove excess residue - shampoos, by nature, are already clarifying.